June 2022 / MARKET OUTLOOK

 Management—Management risk may result in potential conflicts of interest relating to the obligations of the investment manager.

-Market—Market risk may subject to losses caused by unexpected changes in a wide variety of factors.
+Market—Market risk may subject the portfolio to losses caused by unexpected changes in a wide variety of factors.

 Operational—Operational risk may cause losses as a result of incidents caused by people, systems, and/or processes.